-3 simple ways for EMTs to stay fit and have fun
+3 simple habits for EMTs to stay fit and have fun

 Retirement is great; retirement with pain and disability is not — here's how to stay healthier and happier

-Last week I had a discussion with a veteran responder who has had back pain for the past six years.
-He has have injections and almost constant pain, but due to the EMS system, his only option was to keep running calls.
+I had a discussion with a veteran responder who has had back pain for the past six years.
+He has had injections and almost constant pain, but due to the EMS system, his only option was to keep running calls.

 I brought up personal wellness and self-care; the answer I got was the usual and I saw it coming a mile away.

 "I don’t have time and exercise is boring, plus our department has no budget for exercise equipment."

 As a society we make exercise, nutrition and overall personal wellness far too complicated.
 Just look at all the gimmicks, fads, pills and quick-fix options out there; look at all the constantly failed diets and lost goals.
 It’s no wonder why we struggle with our health.

 Habit 1: Be consistent

 Consistency is the key to everything.
 The first step is admitting that we are human and not perfect when it comes to exercise and nutrition.

 It’s OK to fall off the wagon for a meal or skip a workout.
 It’s not OK to make consistently bad food choices for weeks on end, essentially reversing all of your personal gains.
 The same holds true for your fitness; skipping a workout is OK on occasion but doing nothing for weeks can literally be a killer.